 Of course, the Bible uses women as well as men as examples.
-Psalm 113:7 says, "He [the LORD] settles the barren woman in her home as a happy mother of children."
+Psalm 113:7 says.
+"He [the LORD] settles the barren woman in her home as a happy mother of children."
 Surely the general principle also applies to men who have no children.
 Should we then translate, "He settles the childless person in a home as a happy parent of children"?
-No. We preserve the female orientation of the original example, and let the reader see that it applies broadly by implication, but not by explicit statement.
-We preserve the difference between what is stated explicitly and what is implied.
+No. We preserve the female orientation of the original example, and let the reader see that it applies broadly by implication but not by explicit statement.
+We preserve the difference between what is stated explicitly and what is implied and what is implied.
 We should treat other examples of women in the same way, preserving the explicit female indications that are there in the original text.
 Matthew 25:1-13 introduces "ten virgins" in a parable of Jesus that teaches a lesson about being ready for the coming of God's kingdom.
 Since the lesson about being ready is a general one, do we conceal the fact that the ten virgins are female?
-Of course not.

-In Luke 15:8-10 Jesus' parable has a woman searching for a lost coin.
+Of course In Luke 15:8-10 Jesus' parable has a woman searching for a lost coin.
 The woman is an illustration of God searching for the lost.
-Naturally, the female character of the woman remains in translation.
+Naturally, the female character of the woman remains in "inclusive language" translations.
 In Luke 13:20-21 a woman puts yeast into flour.
-Again, the woman remains in translation.
-But in the Parable of the Wise and Foolish Builders in Matthew 7:24 and 7:26, the "man" (Greek $an\bar{e}r$ , indicating a male human being) becomes a "person" in CEV and NLT.
-All signs of maleness disappear.
+Again, the woman remains in 10D.
+A. Carson, The Inclusive Language Debate: A Plea for Realism (Grand Rapids: Baker, and Leicester: InterVarsity, 1998), 133.
+1 Carson does not quote the guidelines in full when he criticizes them on pages 111-33.